OrenBochman/GPUSwiftKaggler/README.md

 ## Introduction

-This repository contains Apple playgrounds and full Xcode projects for running compute kernels on an apple GPU instance targeting mostly *Kaggle competitions*.
+**GPUSwiftKaggler** contains Apple playgrounds and full Xcode projects for running compute kernels on an apple GPU instance targeting mostly *Kaggle competitions*.
 Many frameworks have been incorporated into this library to make it easier to get you going.
-**AFAIK, This is the first Swift based library for Kaggle.**
+**AFAIK, GPUSwiftKaggler is the first Swift based library for Kaggle.**

 ## Motivation
 **Dreaming about writing an ML based app for the iPhone?** Want to get your hands dirty in a Kaggle competition?
 Want to use the GPU with Metal?